MayKoder/Space-Partitioning/docs/index.md

 I'll let the code commented here, so you just need to look at it, but try to understand what each DrawLine() means, basic vector knowledge should be enough.
 You also need to add the recursive part of the method, which is the same for loop as the DrawAABBTree() method but with QUADNODE_CHILD_NUMBER.

-**_TIP: Remember to check if the node.isDivided is true before rendering the  children, if the node is not divided, there is no  child to render and the code will fail.
+**_Remember to check if the node.isDivided is true before rendering the  children, if the node is not divided, there is no  child to render and the code will fail.
 Also this for loop needs to be called AFTER we render the current node._**

 You will know if you initialize the trees correctly if it does look like this, if not, maybe you are using the wrong numbers.